Modern North American History

 Provisional Calender 2024-2025

-Melani McAlister (George Washington University), Promises, Then the Storm: Memory, US Politics, and the Israel-Gaza War
+Melani McAlister (George Washington University), Promises, Then the Storm: Promises, Then the Storm: Notes on Memory, Protest, and the Israel-Gaza War

 Jayita Sarkar (University of Glasgow), Global Southwests: Capital and Uranium in Africa and America